 - Pine Tree Chapter Model A Club, bringing Model A Ford Automobiles from the 1930s

 - World War II rally, portraying a homefront scrap drive and recruitment rally in the year 1945

 - Pecunies Victory Garden, shows home front food practices in the year 1945

 1940’s Style Swing Dance

-Jump, jive and swing to the music of the Bedford Big Band at a 1940s-style swing dance.
+Jump, jive and swing to the music of the Beantown Swing Orchestra at a 1940s-style swing dance.
 Dance Lessons (free instruction with ticket to the dance) starts at 6 pm, and the band boogies from 7 pm to 9 pm.
 Then watch the Portsmouth fireworks display from the vantage point of Strawbery Banke.
 Tickets are $20.
 Click here to purchase in advance online .
+Picnic lunch (fried chicken, potato salad and strawberry shrtcake) also available in advance from Figtree Kitchen Cafe separate charge of $20 per person).
 Co-sponsored by Cambridge Trust Company of New Hampshire and Marshall Rental.

 TUESDAY, July 4th.
 All admission FREE thanks to BAE Systems.

 Naturalization Ceremony, 11 am

 Celebrate America by welcoming new citizens at the US Naturalization Ceremony.
 A Museum favorite, come feel reinvigorated by the joy and patriotism shared by those who make their own special day on their new nation’s birthday.

 Old-Fashioned Field Day, 10 am - 2 pm